converspace/otxt/README.md

 * Focus on 140 characters
 * Hub-less pub/sub.
 Push fan-out responsiblity to clients.
 * Use HTTPS.
-    * Where HTTPS is not available, use delegated HTTPS endpoints.
+    * Where HTTPS is not available, use delegated HTTPS endpoints. (see below)

 Alice wants to follow Bob.